 Giles is from Madisonville, Tennessee, and met with a disastrous fate in December when she was on her way home from a concert in Nashville.
 Sharista was driving in a car with a group of friends when the driver fell asleep at the wheel and hit a road barrier.
 Giles suffered a traumatic brain injury that ultimately led her in a comatose state.
 Doctors initially gave the family a very grim prognosis for the young woman and told family members that it was extremely unlikely that Sharista would ever wake up again.

 Doctors made the difficult decision to deliver Sharista’s baby prematurely in January by Cesarean delivery.
-The baby was born weighing less than two pounds, but currently weighs a healthy six pounds and four ounce.
-Family has yet to name Giles’ baby, so for now they are calling him Baby L, according to reports.
+The baby was born weighing less than two pounds, but currently weighs a healthy six pounds and four ounces.
+The family has yet to name Giles’ baby, so for now, they are calling him Baby L, according to reports.

 On Wednesday, Sharista’s family received a phone call from the Harriman Care and Rehabilitation Center, telling them that the young woman had opened her eyes.
 The entire family rushed down to see her.

 According to a post on the family’s Facebook page, Sharista had been responding relatively well to all of the attention.